 Top 5 Tips on Having a Successful LDR

 Remember, you’re not the only one who’s being inconvenienced.
-If where you live is his home base too, he may really find himself missing his friends and family.
+If where he lives is not his home base, he may really find himself missing his friends and family.
 He may feel isolated in his new location, especially if he doesn’t really know anyone there yet.

 After a couple weeks there, he’ll begin to make new friends and he’ll start to feel better.
 Meanwhile, be patient.
 If you talk during your pre-arranged time and he seems to want to end the conversation earlier than normal, just say good night and let him be.
 Don’t make an issue out of it.
 He will appreciate your patience and he may even share with you what he’s feeling if he trusts you with his vulnerabilities.

 Just because you’re now separated by distance, it doesn’t mean you should stop living.
 This is the time to step up your game.
 Continue to enjoy girls’ night with your friends or start having girls’ night with your friends.